 Heading home in the warm spring evening, I found the roads mostly deserted.
 Sure, it’s spring break, but many people with the privilege and luxury of cars to drive around, jobs that they can do from home, and the money to order supplies online did just that.
 But I had to stop at another bike shop because the issue recurred.
 The shop was bereft of customers and the three employees were bummed to be closing early beginning tomorrow.
 I returned home without incident and hopefully had no exposure that my immune system can’t handle.
 (Yes, I washed my hands and used the hand sanitizer when I couldn’t.)
 Social distancing may “flatten the curve” of infection somewhat, but widespread testing and follow-up is what the US needs.
 We are months behind on that, though, thanks to our fascistic, feckless, fearful, future ex-president!

 So, what about that resilience, Dude?
 Well, I had ample time to consider that while biking.
 Often when I bike, I’m tired.
 I just passed five months of riding every day without a break, so cut me some slack.
-I go slowly, so what?
+(Here’s a link to the post talking about when I hit four months.)
+Relative to many people, I go slowly, so what?
 Big fucking deal.
 I’m not winning any prizes for being speed racer; in that sense I’m like fellow bloggers and bike riders Rootchopper, Half-Fast Cyclist, Idle Cyclist, Anthony, Kieran and Cape John.
 All are excellent bike riders in their own right who for the most part don’t seem to be in too much of a hurry.
 (Sorry if I’ve left anyone out.)

 But we all get there, and that’s the key: we don’t give up.
 Or we have to take a break but eventually we come back.
 Whether it’s commuting on a daily basis like I do, to work when weather allows in England, flying to Colombia to bike, biking around New England, New York, or half-way across America, riding a long way takes some grit, gumption or gall, We put our feet, hearts and souls into bicycling, and it’s hard but also rewarding.
 For many, it’s a lifestyle.
 But biking can also be hard on the body.
 There’s the normal wear and tear made worse if you’re older or a fathlete or if you have a crash or an injury; those can all require a long comeback.
 Never mind bad weather, hills, cars, and all the obstacles in the road.
 But the good news is that biking can be as easy or as challenging as you make it.
 Life under a killer global virus, not so much a choice.
 Silent but deadly.
 But way worse than any fart.